ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    If the 'scope' parameter in the Authorization Request includes scope entries whose "Toid" specifies a complex pattern (see {{scope-format}}), then all such scope entries MUST adhere to the same pattern semantics.

-   The Administrator will start or continue using a secure communication association with the Group Manager, according to the response from the AS and the specifically used transport profile of ACE.
+   The Administrator will start or continue using a secure communication association with the Group Manager, according to the response from the AS and the transport profile of ACE in use.

 2. The AS processes the Authorization Request as defined in {{Section 5.8.2 of RFC9200}}, especially verifying that the Administrator is authorized to obtain the requested permissions, or possibly a subset of those.